suyashcjoshi/My-Magical-Pet-AndroidDevChallenge/README.md

 # My-Magical-Pet #AndroidDevChallenge
-An Android App for interacting with a Virtual Pet in AR
+An Android App for interacting with a Virtual Pet - Dog in AR

 # Tell us what your idea is.